judemille/rust-xplane/README.md

 be licensed as above, without any additional terms or conditions.

 All commits must be signed-off (`git commit -s`).
 This is a declaration that you have read and agree to the terms in the [Developer Certificate of Origin](https://developercertificate.org/) (DCO).
-This can be considered to a CLA, but is different in that your copyright remains with you.
+This can be compared to a CLA, but is different in that your copyright remains with you.
 All you are doing is attesting that you can contribute code under the repository's license.
 A copy of the DCO text is kept in this repository at DCO.txt.